cybertraining-dsc/fa20-523-316/project/project.md

 **Figure 1:** Predicted results of US Elections 2020

-Reference imahe: https://www.kaggle.com/radustoicescu/2020-united-states-presidential-election/notebooks and edited it form my program.
+Reference image: https://www.kaggle.com/radustoicescu/2020-united-states-presidential-election/notebooks and edited it form our program.

 ## 7. Plan for the rest of the Semseter